6. Add and configure media storage#

 DEFAULT_STORAGE_DSN from the cloud test environment.
 (If you don’t get a value, check in

-the Services view of the project that it has been provisioned.)
+the Services view of the application that it has been provisioned.)
 In your

 .env-local, temporarily apply this